vidovd01/interruptive-authority/README.md

 > The retained human standing to suspend system operation,
 > independent of the system’s own evaluative structure.
+>
+> ## Minimal Design Requirement
+>
+This defines the minimum conditions for preserving human interrupt authority.
+>
+An interruption mechanism MUST satisfy the following properties:

+- External: not derived from the system`s internal evaluation
+- Unconditional: not overridable by system otpimization
+- Immediate: capable of halting execution without negotiation

 ## Why It Matters